-Priority deadline for Music Scholarships are April 8, 2016
+Priority deadline for Music Auditions are April 1, 2017

 To audition, all students should prepare two pieces of contrasting style (baroque, classical, jazz, gospel, contemporary, etc.) that reflect their level of musical achievement.
 Students will also be expected to sight-read a piece of music.
 Students should bring a list of repertoire studied or performed both in school and/or church.